 - Car parking (Europark) costs EUR 12 per vehicle per day (24 hours).

-- The cruise / ferry terminal can be reached from the city center via trams (bus lines 5, 7, 6, 9, 11).
+The cruise-ferry terminal can be reached from downtown via trams (bus lines 5, 7, 6, 9, 11).
 Kronvalda Bulvaris station is located approx 500 m from the terminal.
-The tram's second stop (Nacionala) is the city center.
+Tram's second stop (Nacionala) is downtown.

 Riga tours, shore excursions, hotels